Rishika-Rajput2003/QuantumAlpha/README.md

 ## Project Overview

 **QuantumAlpha** is a quantitative finance project that combines machine learning and finance to generate actionable trading signals (alpha) and optimize portfolio performance.
 The project uses deep learning models, such as Long Short-Term Memory (LSTM), to predict stock price trends and create portfolios based on these predictions.
-It also includes a robust backtesting framework to evaluate portfolio performance over time and compare it to a market benchmark (the S&P 500 index).
+It also includes a robust backtesting framework to evaluate portfolio performance over time and compare it to a market benchmark (S&P 500 index).

 ## Project Flow